-(B) Transfer from level 3 to level 2 because observable market data became available for the security.
+(B) Transfer from level 3 to level 2 during the first quarter of 2012 because observable market data became available for the restricted security.
+The Synacor, Inc. shares became freely tradable during August 2012 and were transferred from Level 2 to Level 1 at September 30, 2012.